 A congregation that declares itself a Sanctuary congregation is one willing to engage on a spectrum of solidarity actions including welcoming undocumented people, advocating to help stop deportations, assisting with legal clinics, and physically sheltering an immigrant in danger of immediate deportation.

-Proposed resolution to be voted on at the June 4th Annual Meeting
+Resolution voted and approved at the June 4th, 2017 Annual Meeting

 Be it resolved that the Fox Valley Unitarian Universalist Fellowship declares itself a Sanctuary Congregation, committing ourselves to the practice of radical hospitality, offered to those who are targets of the unjust immigration laws of our government.
 We commit to providing safe and welcoming living accommodations and helping to provide essentials, such as food and legal assistance, as we are able, in our building, as a place of refuge to any person or family in need, as our ministers and governing board so declare.
 Additionally, this declaration of sanctuary lies both within and beyond our walls, through collaboration with other community organizations, working toward a more equitable, safe and just community for the immigrants and refugees who live here.

 Some of the many forms of action we and other congregations have taken or are planning include:

 - Accompany community members, congregants and neighbors facing deportation on a case-by-case basis

 - Advocate to stop unjust deportation policies

 - Amplify the moral imperative to stop deportations by lifting up the stories of sanctuary cases

 - Defend administrative policies such as prosecutorial discretion to win stays of deportation and to keep sacred spaces and schools protected under the Sensitive Locations guidelines